Effects of immigration to the United States: Health

 A 2020 study found no evidence that immigration was associated with adverse health impacts for native-born Americans.
-To the contrary, the study found that "the presence of low‐skilled immigrants may improve the health of low‐skilled U.S.‐born individuals", possibly by moving low-skilled Americans from physically dangerous and risky jobs toward occupations that require more communication and interactive ability.
+To the contrary, the study found that "the presence of low‐skilled immigrants may improve the health of low‐skilled U.S.‐born individuals," possibly by moving low-skilled Americans from physically dangerous and risky jobs toward occupations that require more communication and interactive ability.
+From data retrieved from the U.S Census Bureau in 2021, it shows that Mexicans have the lowest health insurance coverage rates compared to other immigrant groups.
+This is due to lack of acceptance by many insurance companies and can lead to worse health conditions to the hispanic community.

 On average, per capita health care spending is lower for immigrants than it is for native-born Americans.
 The non-emergency use of emergency rooms ostensibly indicates an incapacity to pay, yet some studies allege disproportionately lower access to unpaid healthcare by immigrants.
 For this and other reasons, there have been various disputes about how much immigration is costing the United States public health system.
-University of Maryland economist and Cato Institute scholar Julian Lincoln Simon concluded in 1995 that while immigrants probably pay more into the health system than they take out, this is not the case for elderly immigrants and refugees, who are more dependent on public services for survival.
+University of Maryland economist and Cato Institute scholar Julian Lincoln Simon concluded in 1995 that while immigrants probably pay more into the health system than they take out; this is not the case for elderly immigrants and refugees, who are more dependent on public services for survival.
 Immigration itself may impact women's health.
 A 2017 study found that Latino women suffer higher rates of intimate partner violence (IPV) than native US women.
 Migration may worsen IPV rates and outcomes.
 Migration itself may not cause IPV, but it may make it more difficult for women to get help.
 According to Kim et al., the IPV is usually the result of unequal family structures rather than the process of migration.